 Checks are typically cut once a week.
 Recommendations received by Friday of each week will be sent within 5 business days.
-Any distribution recommendation to an organization that has not been previously reviewed will be submitted for approval and may take an additional 5-10 business days processing.
-The following distribution and transfer restrictions apply:
+Any distribution recommendation to an organization that has

 Funds of Less than \$5 Million Payout Up to \$1 Million The Next \$2.5 Million Remaining Balance Distributions Within 30 days of Within 90 Days of Within 180 days of initial notice initial notice initial notice